yiisoft/form-model/docs/guide/en/form-model-input-data.md

 ## Usage with fields

-To add form model input data to a field, you only need to pass form model itself and the property name:
+To add form model input data to a field, you need to pass form model itself and the property name:

 ```php
 use Yiisoft\Form\Field\Text;